prathyushadharani/oracle-integration-cloud-practice/01_Intro_OIC/artifacts/HandsOn/01_hands_on_log.md

 ## 📌 Notes to Self

 - SaaS model eliminates infrastructure complexity but increases **integration responsibility**

+- When companies adopt SaaS apps:

+Their data and processes now live in the cloud, outside their direct control

+But their business still relies on multiple systems (HR, Finance, CRM, Payroll, etc.)

+Since these systems:

+Don’t talk to each other natively

+Live in different platforms, vendors, or even regions

+→ The responsibility to connect them, sync data, and automate flows now falls on the customer, not the SaaS vendor.

+And that’s where YOU (an OIC integration specialist) come in.

 - Companies prefer agility > ownership
 - OIC exists because **data must still flow**, even across SaaS, on-prem, and 3rd-party tools

+Let’s decode this.

+Ownership = "I want to control everything — own servers, install software, have teams to manage it."

+Agility = "I want to move fast — subscribe to cloud apps, roll out quickly, and adapt without setup delays."

+Today, companies prioritize agility because:

+They want to go live fast

+Try new tools without long-term commitment

+Save money on infra, people, and licenses

+Stay competitive by adapting quickly to change

+So they’re happy to let go of full “ownership” of their infrastructure, as long as they can move faster.

+🔗 Summary (you can use this in your notes):
+SaaS frees businesses from the burden of infrastructure, but introduces the challenge of integration and orchestration.
+Companies today value speed and flexibility (agility) more than controlling every part of their tech stack (ownership).